Vulcan (Marvel Comics): Deadly Genesis

-Vulcan thus remained on Krakoa, inert, until the massive backlash of power resulting from M-Day awakened him, whereupon he returned to Earth to confront the X-Men, revealing the truth behind the Krakoa incident to them.
-With these revelations, Marvel Girl reaches into Vulcan's mind and releases the subconscious inert form of Darwin, which Vulcan expels from his body.
+Vulcan remained on Krakoa, inert, until the massive backlash of power resulting from M-Day awakened him, whereupon he returned to Earth to confront the X-Men, revealing the truth behind the Krakoa incident to them.
+With these revelations, Marvel Girl reaches into Vulcan's mind and releases Darwin from his body.
 Using this opportunity, the X-Men attack him as they deem him too dangerous to be left alone.
-Vulcan easily repels their attack and flees the planet, renouncing Cyclops as his brother, and heads for space with the vision of D'Ken killing his mother raging in his mind, bent on revenge.
+Vulcan easily repels their attack and flees the planet, renouncing Cyclops as his brother, and heads for space, bent on revenge.